isomerpages/nhg-csdo/_clinician-scientist/NHG LKCMedicine Clinician Scientist Career Scheme (CSCS).md

 <li>
 <p>Salary support of up to 0.4FTE for up to 3 years, with an applicable annual
 salary cap by clinician’s clinical designation (Table 1).
-<br>a) NHG Host institution will need to top up the difference if the awardee’s
+<br>a) NHG Health Host institution will need to top up the difference if the awardee’s
 salary exceeds the applicable annual salary cap.
 <br>b) Salary support will cover the total annual compensation, inclusive
 of salaries, CPF, fringe benefits, as well as bonus / incentive payments.</p>